revelaction/ical-git/README.md

 ...
 ```

-If you prefer to store the toml file in a different location, specify the path in the `ExecStart` line of the systemd service
+If you prefer to store the TOML file in a different location, specify the path in the `ExecStart` line of the systemd service file.

 ```
 [Service]